Sean-w94/atmos/article/article.md

 npm install -g supervisor@0.6
 ```

-We had to use the 0.6.x version as the 0.7.x line seems to break (on Ubuntu) when used with `nohup`.
+We had to use the 0.6.x version as the 0.7.x line seems to break (on Ubuntu) when used with `nohup` (at least on Digital Ocean this appears to be the case).

 Supervisor watches a process and restarts it if the process dies.